William Riker: Star Trek: The Next Generation

 In the two-part episode "The Best of Both Worlds" Riker takes command of the Enterprise, promoted to the rank of captain through a field promotion, and orchestrates Picard's rescue.
 This episode also explores the idea of Riker being unwilling to take chances since he had grown comfortable in his role as First Officer aboard the Enterprise.
 By the end of the episode, when he orders the Enterprise to fire on former Captain Picard, now Locutus of Borg, Riker has grown into a more confident leader.
 The sixth-season episode "Second Chances" reveals that Will Riker was duplicated long ago by a transporter malfunction.
 The "second" Riker takes the name "Thomas", which is revealed to be William Riker's middle name.
 In the seventh-season episode "The Pegasus", Riker must confront his former commanding officer, Admiral Erik Pressman, over a cover-up related to the destruction of the USS Pegasus.
 The Pegasus had illegally developed a radically different type of cloaking device that also allowed it to phase through matter, resulting in it becoming fused within an asteroid when unstable power consumption forced the cloaking device offline.
 In the Enterprise series finale, Riker appears as a never before seen cook discussing matters of life, duty, and sacrifice with the crew.
 It is revealed that his presence is part of a holodeck simulation of historic events that Riker initiated to help himself make the decision to inform Captain Picard of the illegal research once conducted by Admiral Pressman aboard the Pegasus.

 Before the beginning of the series, Riker was involved in a romantic relationship with Counselor Troi on her home planet Betazed.
 They often refer to each other as imzadi, a Betazoid term of endearment meaning "soulmate".
 The novel Imzadi takes place before the beginning of the series and explores the history of the relationship between the two characters.
 The two characters are close friends throughout the series, but their relationship does not resume until Star Trek: Insurrection, the third Star Trek film set in the Next Generation era, although Thomas Riker, the duplicate created by a transporter malfunction, attempts to respark their relationship in "Second Chances".
 The following movie, Star Trek: Nemesis, begins with their wedding reception on board the Enterprise-E. At the start of the film, Riker finally accepts a promotion to captain and an offer to command the USS Titan; during the movie's final scenes he bids Picard, and the Enterprise, farewell.

 Star Trek: Voyager

 Riker guest-starred along with Q in the Star Trek: Voyager episode "Death Wish".
+He denied that he knew a Q Continuum member named Quinn at a hearing held by the Q Continuum only for Q to show him footage on how Quinn helped his ancestors during the American Civil War.